 Better Listening: The Role of Your Values

-This post will explore the different types of values and how they relate to the art of effective listening.
+Let’s explore the five types of values and how they influence your ability to listen with intention.

-1. Outcome Values: What You Want to Have
+1. Outcome Values: What You Want to Achieve

 • Building stronger relationships